 5 - Dates

 Last but not least, we have the natural sweetener and sultana substitute, dates.
-These dried fruits are packed with nutrients and add a rich sweetness to your baked goods.
+These dried fruits are packed with nutrients and add a rich sweetness to your baked goods (high in potassium and fiber).

 They work well in cakes, bread, and even as a filling for cookies or bars.
 Simply use equal amounts of dates as you would sultanas in your recipe.

-For more inspiration on how to use dates in your cooking, check out our guide on date substitutes.
+For more inspiration on how to use dates in your cooking, explore date substitutes or try whole-grain farro with apples and dates for a simple recipe.

 Andrew Gray is a seasoned food writer and blogger with a wealth of experience in the restaurant and catering industries.
 With a passion for all things delicious, Andrew has honed his culinary expertise through his work as a personal chef and caterer.